br1pro/vsPLC/README.md

 # Installation istruction
 ## Pre-requesites
-Node-red need to be installed on the target machine, the following modules need to be installed before importing the swPLC flow:
+Node-red need to be installed on the target machine, the following modules need to be installed before importing the vsPLC flow:
 - node-red-contrib-modbus
 - node-red-contrib-buffer-parser
 - node-red-node-random
 - node-red-dashboard
 The procedure to import node-red modules can be find [here](https://nodered.org/docs/user-guide/editor/palette/manager).
 You can use palette manager to install all the modules.
 ## Installation
-Import the swPLC flow json configuration into node-red, follow node-red instruction [here](https://nodered.org/docs/user-guide/editor/workspace/import-export)
+Import the vsPLC flow json configuration into node-red, follow node-red instruction [here](https://nodered.org/docs/user-guide/editor/workspace/import-export)